The-Batman-Code/Project-3-ChatGPT-Whatsapp-Automation/readme.md

 ```
 tmux kill-session
 ```

+# Another approach -
+Instead of using tmux and keep our VM running for the whole day we can use the Startup Application which comes with Cinnamon desktop.
+1. Go to the left corner of Cinnamon desktop and click on the Cinnamon icon.
+2. Search for Startup Application in the search bar or look for it in preferences section.
+3.
 # Issues -
 ## 1. Cinnamon desktop will start asking for password after exiting RDP window or being inactive for some time.